JamesFerguson/jamesferguson.github.com/_posts/2011-01-28-when-to-cuke.markdown

 tags:
 - cucumber
 - the\_checklist\_manifesto
--
+- best_practices
 ---
 Since getting into BDD and Cucumber I've been getting mixed messages about what should be covered by features and what shouldn't.

-Firstly, as with TDD, I get the message that BDD tests are so important they should be written before you touch the code.
-But then, conflictingly, I've had a number of people suggest that if a feature is mostly provided by a gem or plugin or Rails itself then you shouldn't test it.
+Firstly, as with TDD, I'm told that BDD tests are so important they should be written before you touch the code.
+But then, conflictingly, I've had a number of people suggest that if a feature is mostly provided by a gem or plugin or Rails itself then you needn't test it.

-Now, granted, for TDD/Rspec I tend to agree - it'd be stupid to go spec-ing every magic method provided by Rails or Devise.
+Now, granted, for TDD/Rspec I tend to agree - it'd be futile to go spec-ing every magic method provided by Rails or Devise.

 In the case of BDD/Cucumber however, I disagree.

-There are some detailed reasons, but I'll keep them brief:
+Some brief reasons first:

 1. You've made a customer provide a story and told them it'll become a test.
 When you misconfigure the plugin and fail acceptance testing you don't just have rejected story, you have a customer wondering why they wrote the story.